-A Goal without a Plan is just a Wish
+A Goal Without a Plan Is Just a Wish

 With a new year come new goals, hopes, and aspirations.
-Most of us have a pretty good idea of what we want to accomplish in 2022 and where we want to be come December—but for most of us, those goals only exist in our minds.
+Most of us have a pretty good idea of what we want to accomplish this year and where we want to be come December—but for most of us, those goals only exist in our minds.
 How many of us actually bring those plans and goals to light and put them to paper?
 (Although I’ll say a spreadsheet usually works better in my world!)

 Whether you have created a budget in the past or not, this is one of the best tools to help you achieve your goal(s) for the year.
 Your budget is a financial roadmap that will define priorities, establish transparency, control spending, and help you stay on plan.
 Tracking performance against a budget can also offer insight that enables you to to seize new opportunities or solve problems.